directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson23.md

 ## Exercise 2: In the Car

 {{<alert>}}
-This script is devided into three parts.
+This script is divided into three parts.
 {{</alert>}}

 {{<card header="**1st script**">}}